East Coast family vacations, including locations like Cape Cod, Washington DC, Boston, Raleigh, and more.

 Cape Ann, MA

 Less than an hour North of Boston is Cape Ann, MA, where you’ll find the waterfront towns of Rockport and Gloucester, MA.
 I love visiting Cape Ann, because it’s less crowded than Cape Cod, but still has some great restaurants, waterfront activities, and shops.
 You could definitely combine a trip to Cape Ann with a Boston family vacation, because it’s so close.
+It’s one of my favorite vacation spots.

 I love my home city of Boston.
 Even after living right in the city and in the nearby suburbs for twenty years, I still find so many things to do in the area.
 From the numerous museums, shows, parks, shops, restaurants, and more, you could easily spend at least a week in Boston.
 While the snow is beautiful, I do recommend visiting in the spring, summer, or fall when the temperatures are best for exploring the city.
 See our recommendations for neighborhoods in Boston and hotels in Boston to stay in.

-My son and I visited Raleigh, NC on a press trip last spring, and we were so pleasantly surprised by all of the great things to do in Raleigh.
+My son and I visited Raleigh, North Carolina on a press trip last spring, and we were so pleasantly surprised by all of the great things to do in Raleigh.
 From watersports and ziplining, to museums and restaurants, there’s so much to keep kids occupied.
 Not only are there lots of activities, but several of the museums offer free admission, making it an affordable spot for a family vacation.
 The weather is also generally nice, with fairly mild winters.
 Our hotel right in the center of town was the perfect spot to stay, because we were able to watch to several museums and restaurants.

 National Harbor, MD